Citrobacter freundii: Relevance to broader system

-C. freundii is also commonly found to be a member of the soil microbiome.
+Citrobacter freundii is also commonly found to be a member of the soil microbiome.
 This microbe plays an important role in the nitrogen cycle in the environment.
 C. freundii is also a nitrogen-fixing bacteria, a process demonstrated in the living tissues of sassafras trees.
 This process provides evidence that they are partly responsible for reducing nitrate to nitrite in the environment.

-C. freundii can also be found in the intestinal tracts of humans and other animals from diverse environmental sources.
+Citrobacter freundii can also be found in the intestinal tracts of humans and other animals from diverse environmental sources.
 C. freundii is a common component of the gut microbiome of healthy humans.
 While most strains are beneficial, there are significant phenotypic variations among strains, even those that share >99% of their genome.
 C. freundii interactions with healthy people are normally regarded as non-pathogenic; nevertheless, once in the bloodstream, C. freundii can cause a life-threatening infection that can progress into sepsis.
 As a result, C. freundii belongs to a limited group of Gram-negative bacterial species that are frequently encountered in healthcare settings and can cause a variety of illnesses in people with a variety of underlying disorders.

 Toxigenic C. freundii appears to be rare, and its main influence on human health is as an opportunistic pathogen.
 As such, C. freundii causes a wide range of illnesses, including infections of the urinary system, respiratory tract, wounds, circulation, and other sites in immunocompromised patients.
 According to North American healthcare facilities, the Citrobacter genus is responsible for 3–6% of Enterobacteriaceae infections and is one of the most frequent strains associated with human infection.

 Virulence genes that are identical or homologous to those identified in E. coli pathotypes as well as in Salmonella, have also been identified in C. freundii.
 Phenotypic changes that are reversible from the parental strain of atypical C. freundii have been identified as a result of a fluctuating environment.
 A possible explanation for this is the hypothesis that the offspring from a bacterial strain will be produced with varying degrees of phenotypic changes in order to increase the rates of survival in challenging conditions.
 It has been found that in natural bacterial populations, genomic changes can and do occur, but many of these changes become deleterious, causing survival to occur only in small portions of the population under the conditions of natural selection pressure.